Courier-Package-Manager/PyFrame/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get starteds, simply install install PyFrame and import it into your project.
+To get started, simply install install PyFrame and import it into your project.

 ### Prerequisites